bahner/go-ma-actor/README.md

-# github.com/bahner/go-myspace-client
+# github.com/bahner/go-space-thumb

-This is go-myspace-client based on [an example from go-libp2p][src].
+This is go-space-thumb based on [an example from go-libp2p][src].

 Now you can either run with `go run`, or build and run the binary: